SSWConsulting/SSW.Rules.Content/rules/google-maps-profile/rule.md

 ---
-seoDescription: "Make your Google Maps profile stand out with compelling images and up-to-date business information.
-Ensure a strong online presence by showcasing high-quality photos of your products, services, team, or premises, and confirm legitimacy with exterior building shots."
+seoDescription: Make your Google Maps profile stand out with compelling images and up-to-date business information.
+Ensure a strong online presence by showcasing high-quality photos of your products, services, team, or premises, and confirm legitimacy with exterior building shots.
 type: rule
 title: Google Business - Do you make your Google Maps profile look awesome?
 uri: google-maps-profile